Skip to content

 How did your pregnancy go?

-I got pregnant with Eden in May 2022.
-During the first months, everything went very well.
-I had nausea, vomiting, and also frequent urinary infections, but that's the lot of many pregnant women.
-At 33 weeks, I was hospitalized because I had some blood loss.
-The doctors noticed that my cervix was shortened and that it was already open to 2.
-I was also having a lot of contractions so I spent a few days in the hospital to mature my baby's lungs and to stop my contractions. .
+I became pregnant with Eden in May 2022.
+For the first few months, everything went very well.
+I had nausea, vomiting, and frequent urinary tract infections, but that's common for many pregnant women.
+At 33 weeks, I was hospitalized because I had some bleeding.
+The doctors noticed that my cervix was shortened and already dilated to 2 cm.
+I was also having a lot of contractions, so I spent a few days in the hospital to help mature my baby's lungs and stop the contractions.

 What happened when you left the hospital?

 They told me to rest but not to stop living.
-However, I made the decision to stay bedridden until 37 weeks because I was afraid that my baby would be born prematurely.
-My pregnancy lasted until 38+5 weeks, so I was quite happy.
+However, I decided to stay in bed until 37 weeks because I was afraid my baby would be born prematurely.
+My pregnancy lasted until 38 weeks and 5 days, so I was quite happy.

-That day, I had to go eat at my sister-in-law's house and 1 hour after arriving there, I realized that I was starting to have severe pain.
-I had a lot of contractions from 33 weeks until the birth but at that time I felt it was different so I went to the maternity ward with my partner.
+That day, I was supposed to go to my sister-in-law's for lunch, and an hour after arriving there, I realized I was starting to have severe pain.
+I had a lot of contractions from 33 weeks of pregnancy until delivery, but at that point I felt things were different, so I went to the maternity ward with my partner.

-When did you know your baby was in pain?
+At what point did you know your baby was in distress?

-When I arrived, they immediately gave me an antibiotic drip because I was positive for Streptococcus B, a bacteria that you need to look for when you are pregnant.
-They also put me on monitoring.
-When listening to the baby's heart during the first monitoring, they saw that there was a small problem and that the heart was no longer beating fast enough.
-We hadn't even been there 15 minutes, and they called the gynecologist on call directly.
-Immediately, she saw that the heart of Eden, my son, was in bradycardia.
-They immediately told me they had to do an emergency C-section.
+When I arrived, they immediately started me on an IV drip of antibiotics because I had tested positive for Group B Strep, a bacterium that needs to be tested for during pregnancy.
+They also put me on a monitor.
+During the first monitoring session, they saw that there was a slight problem and that the baby's heart wasn't beating fast enough.
+We hadn't even been there 15 minutes, and they immediately called the on-call gynecologist.
+She immediately saw that Eden, my son, had a bradycardia.
+They told me right away that they would have to perform an emergency C-section.

 At that moment, what did you feel?